anushamdgowda/Tamil-Multi-Class-Text-Classification/README.md

 ## Dataset

-The project utilizes a Tamil text dataset sourced from your Google Drive.
-The dataset consists of text samples with corresponding category labels.
-These labels are encoded numerically for model training.
+The project utilizes a Tamil text dataset sourced from the following competition:
+DravidianLangTech@FIRE 2024 - Shared Task on Offensive Language Identification in Tamil (https://codalab.lisn.upsaclay.fr/competitions/20702#learn_the_details-terms_and_conditions)**

 ## Preprocessing